-I was born 1991 in Stockholm, Sweden, where I grew up.
-Directly after High School, I met my boyfriend and moved north to Hudiksvall where we’ve been living together since 2011.
+I was born in 1991, in Stockholm, Sweden, where I also grew up.
+Directly after high school, I met my boyfriend and moved north to Hudiksvall where we’ve been living together since 2011.

 What Beauty Products do you use and recommend?

-You will find my current beauty routine here, that I frequently update if I start using something new.
+You will find my current beauty routine here.
+I try to update every quarter.

 Why the name Frivolous Girl?

-I have a love for certain words and Frivolous is one of them, which ironically describes me in a nutshell.
+I have a love for certain words and Frivolous is one of them, which I also find very fitting for me as a person.